renaissanceperiodization/docs/_diet/1.22-beta/known-issues.md

 * Diet difficulty messaging when configuring a new diet doesn't accurately reflect actual difficulty of goals. (#ZD186816, #L3074)
 * Some sheets extend into the Android Status Bar on some devices, making content unreadable and not tappable. (#ZD185476, #ZD186481, #L3002, #L3075)
 * Sometimes launching the Android app would freeze on the RP logo splash screen. (#ZD186481, #ZD186936, #L3076)
-* Changing the [start/end meal times](/docs/diet-coach-app/1.22-beta/concepts/sleep-and-preferred-meal-time-range/) for one day on the [schedule template](/docs/diet-coach-app/1.22-beta/concepts/schedule/) changes it for all days. (#ZD186766, #ZD186936, #L3077)
-* Sometimes tapping on a meal in the Schedule will open a different meal. (#ZD185772, #L3078)

 # Resolved Issues